 CAM and Pincer Deformity

-Impingement deformity is a bony overgrowth caused by the repetitive friction stresses seen in FAI.
-There are three types of impingement deformities; CAM type, Pincer type, and combined.
-These bony overgrowths develop at the femoral head (ball), the acetabulum (socket), or both.
-These deformities are more prevalent in high activity individuals and especially in younger high activity individuals where the growth plates of the femoral head have not yet fused.
+An impingement deformity is a bony overgrowth caused by the repetitive friction seen in FAI.
+There are three types of impingement deformities; CAM type, Pincer type, and combined and these bony overgrowth’s develop at the femoral head (ball), the acetabulum (socket), or both.
+These deformities are more prevalent in high activity athletes, especially in younger individuals where the growth plates of the femoral head have not yet fused.
 Giving the anatomy of the hip being a ball and socket, the hip has a wide range of motion however, when these types of deformities occur, that range of motion becomes limited and pain ensues during motion.

 How to tell if you have hip impingment?

-First off, you will be able to tell if you have hip impingement if you are getting pain and a blocking sensation while performing squats, walking, lunging, and/or sitting with your legs crossed.
-For a more accurate test; the Thomas test, the FAIR test, and the Anterior Hip Impingement test can be used.
-These tests all involve passively moving the femur into some form of flexion, adduction and internal rotation to attempt to recreate the pinching, pain, and/or blocking sensation that would indicate a hip impingement type pathology.
+First of all, you will be able to tell if you have hip impingement if you are getting pain and a blocking sensation while performing squats, walking, lunging, and/or sitting with your legs crossed.
+Also, for more accurate testing; the Thomas test, the FAIR test, and the Anterior Hip Impingement test can be used.
+These tests all involve passive movement of the femur into some form of flexion, adduction and internal rotation.
+The purpose of these types of tests are to recreate symptoms, such as pinching, pain, and/or a blocking sensation that would indicate a hip impingement type pathology.